 - indication that any UE may join the MBS session, for a multicast MBS session.

 2a.
 On success, the MB-SMF shall reserve ingress resources for the MBS session and shall return a "201 Created" response.
 The "Location" header shall be present and shall contain the URI of the created resource.
-The payload body of the POST response may contain the following parameters:
+The payload body of the POST response (CreateRspData structure) may contain the following parameters:

 - the TMGI allocated to the MBS session, if the request included a TMGI allocation request;